evandroreis-cordya/dotfiles/README.md

 * [Victor Cavalcante](https://github.com/vcavalcante/) for the inspiration and guidance
 * [Cătălin Mariș](https://github.com/alrra) for the scripts and enhancements
 * All the open-source projects that make this toolset possible

+## Contributing

+Contributions to the Jarvis Toolset are welcome!
+Please follow these guidelines:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request